Chicago Times-Herald race: Race

 The race was the first known automobile race in the United States.
-Newspapers across the country carried stories about the race and many predicted the coming demise of horse-borne transportation, citing the cars' ability to travel even in poor weather.
-The success of the race sped up the rate of automobile development by at least five years in the United States due to the publicity of the event.
+Newspapers across the country carried stories about the race.
+Many predicted the demise of horse-borne transportation, citing the cars' ability to travel even in poor weather.
+The success of the race sped up the rate of automobile development by at least five years in the United States due to the event's publicity.
 The commercial production of American automobiles began only a year later.

-The contest rules published prior to the race stated the following prizes were available.
+The contest rules published before the race stated the following prizes were available.

 Post-race prizes

 The Fort Worth Gazette stated, "The prizes will be awarded on the showing made in the road race, and in the scientific tests which have been made under the supervision of the best experts in the country."
-But it was not until December 5, 1895 that the official prize results were announced.
-The race judges determined that, "All contestants violated the rules of the race.
+The official prize results were not announced until December 5, 1895.
+The race judges determined that "All contestants violated the rules of the race.
 None of the three contestants which finished at Jackson Park kept the course."

 "The judges were compelled to make their awards based on the showing in the tests and in the road race.
 The test took precedence in the rules, but the remarkable run made by Duryea and Mueller compelled substantial recognition.
 It was deemed fair to make an award of the gold medal based largely on tests, and it therefore, went to Morris-Salom.
 The other awards were made on road performances and on special points in design."
 Total prize money awarded was $5,000.